 Attention Deficit Hyperactivity Disorder (ADHD)

-In the last decade, scientists have learned much about the course of ADHD and are now able to identify and treat children, adolescents, and adults who have it.
 A variety of medications, behavior-changing therapies, and educational options are already available to help people with ADHD focus their attention, build self-esteem, and function in new ways.

 ADHD Information